 The Era of Women’s Empowerment?

 Looking back, a lot of people might say that the past few years have been huge for women’s empowerment.
 Politically, figures like Kamala Harris, Nancy Pelosi, and Alexandria Ocasio-Cortez have regularly made headlines.
 Regarding business, although female CEOs are still a small minority, more attention has been given to female entrepreneurs than ever before.
-And in pop culture, butt-kicking heroines like Captain Marvel and Wonder Woman have been front and center in action films, another previously male-dominated domain.
+And in pop-culture, butt-kicking heroines like Captain Marvel and Wonder Woman have been front and center in action films, another previously male-dominated domain.

-What Qualifies as Strength
+What Qualifies As Strength

-While women (and men for that matter) succeeding in their fields is always something to be celebrated, I’ve noticed that somewhere along the line, our culture has decided that women have to follow a pretty specific path in order to be recognized as a powerful and independent.
+While women (and men for that matter) succeeding in their fields is always something to be celebrated, I’ve noticed that somewhere along the line, our culture has decided that women have to follow a pretty specific path in order to be recognized as powerful and independent.
 It seems like we only celebrate women for being strong when they’re acting like men, or at least when they’re conforming to traditionally masculine traits and preferences.

 It seems like we only celebrate women for being strong when they’re acting like men.

 And don’t get me wrong, I, of course, recognize that historically, it was extremely challenging (and sometimes even illegal or impossible) for women to break into majority male professions.
-But in today’s egalitarian society, is a woman who chooses to be a CEO really anymore empowered than a woman who chooses to be a homemaker?
+But in today’s egalitarian society, is a woman who chooses to be a CEO really any more empowered than a woman who chooses to be a homemaker?
 And if so, why?
 Is it possible for a woman to be considered “strong” while embodying feminine archetypes, not masculine ones?

 Men and Women: There IS a Difference